27 April 2025

 Single mother

-Another well-known role was that of Josepha Vogelhuber in the remake of Im weißen Rößl/The White Horse Inn (Werner Jacobs, 1960) opposite Peter Alexander.
+Another well-known role was that of Josepha Vogelhuber in the remake of Im weißen Rößl / The White Horse Inn (Werner Jacobs, 1960) opposite Peter Alexander.
 Later films included musical comedies like Der 42.
-Himmel/The 42nd Heaven (Kurt Früh, 1963) and Im singenden Rössel am Königssee/In the Singing Knight at Königssee (Franz Antel, 1963) with Peter Weck.
+Himmel / The 42nd Heaven (Kurt Früh, 1963) and Im singenden Rössel am Königssee / In the Singing Horse at Königssee (Franz Antel, 1963) with Peter Weck.

-In the comedy Keine Angst Liebling, ich pass schon auf!/Don’t Worry Darling, I’ll watch out!
-(Erwin Strahl, 1970), which Strahl both wrote and directed she played five roles.
+In the comedy Keine Angst Liebling, ich pass schon auf! / Don’t Worry Darling, I’ll watch out!
+(1970), which her husband, Erwin Strahl, both wrote and directed, she played five roles.
 IMDb reviewer Stephan Kahrs thinks the film is 'painfully unfunny': "The jokes in this film are simply awful.
 There are moments when the editing, the scenery, the camera distance etc. are clearly meant to produce a joke - with built-up, punch line and all.
 And then these moments pass and a joke fails to materialize. (…) The cast is led by the eternally cheerful Waltraut Haas in the role of C-list celeb Eva Ebner.
 Frankly, the threatening qualities of her permanent grin ought to have been exploited for more openly sinister genres than musical comedy."

 After 60 films, Waltraut Haas stopped making films.
 Since then, she appeared regularly on television and the stage.
-In 1987 she was honoured with the Ehrenmedaille der Stadt Wien in Gold (Gold Medal of Vienna) and in 2003 with the Österreichischen Ehrenzeichen für Wissenschaft und Kunst (Austrian Medal for Science and the Arts).
-Since 1990, Haas had a new career as the author of fairytale books, and in 2007 she also published her autobiography, 'Waltraut Haas – die Biografie'.
+In 1987, she was honoured with the Ehrenmedaille der Stadt Wien in Gold (Gold Medal of Vienna) and in 2003 with the Österreichischen Ehrenzeichen für Wissenschaft und Kunst (Austrian Medal for Science and the Arts).
+In 1990, Haas started a new career as the author of fairytale books, and in 2007 she also published her autobiography, 'Waltraut Haas – die Biografie'.
 In 2017, she returned to the cinema in the Austrian film Das kleine Vergnügen/Shop of Little Pleasures (Julia Frick, 2017) with Petra Kleinert.
-Waltraut Haas lives in Hietzing, Vienna.
-Her son Marcus Strahl (1968) is also an actor and director.
+Waltraut Haas died in Vienna on 23 April 2025 at the age of 97.
+From 1966 until he died in 2011, Haas was married to actor Erwin Strahl.
+Their son, Marcus Strahl (1968), is also an actor and director.

 Oliver Grimm